hyurl/sfn/docs/v06x/en-US/di.md

 In HttpController, this feature supports the interfaces `Request`, `Response` and `Session`.

-In an HttpController, you can directly set the URL parameters as the parameters of the method, and they will be injected as well.
+At the mean time, you can directly set the URL parameters as the parameters of the method, and they will be injected as well.

 ```typescript